-As part of a course I’m doing, I had to go out and survey people in public places.
-I got to make up the question, so I asked, “Do you think cosmetics are safer now than they were 25 years ago?”
-I asked about 40 random people on the street – and YIKES was I surprised by the answers!
+As part of a course I’m doing, I was required to go out and survey people in public places.
+I got to make up the question to be posed, so I asked, “Do you think cosmetics are safer now than they were 25 years ago?”
+I asked about 40 random people on the street–and YIKES was I surprised by the answers!

-When I say “random people” — I really mean random.
+When I say “random people”—I really mean random.
 I went out twice, once near the Seattle Space Needle, and once to my local Safeway.
-About 2/3 of the people were women, the remainer men.
+About 2/3 of the people I surveyed were women, the remainder were men.
 Races and ages all varied.
-Honestly, I just asked the next person that walked by (that wasn’t on their phone!)
+Honestly, I just asked the next person that walked by (that wasn’t buried in their phone!)

 Are Cosmetics Safer Now Than They Were 25 Years Ago?